AlexcapFF/MSc-Data-Science-AUEB/01. Data and Transaction Processes (SQL)/README.md

 # Data and Transaction Processes (SQL) (1st Trimester)

-*This branch contains the assignment of the Data and Transaction Processes course*<br>
+*This folder contains the assignment of the Data and Transaction Processes course*<br>
 This course served as an introduction to T-SQL.
 <br><br>
 #### Disclaimer